What is an Information Security Management System (ISMS)?

 6. Manage your information in one system

-An ISMS acts as a centralised hub for safeguarding and managing all of your company's information in one location.
+An ISMS acts as a centralized hub for safeguarding and managing all of your company's information in one location.

 7. Evolve to adapt to newer security threats

-Keeping pace with both external and internal changes, an ISMS minimises the possibility of ever-changing risks.
+Keeping pace with both external and internal changes, an ISMS minimizes the possibility of ever-changing risks.

 8. Improve company culture